joelparkerhenderson/gracenote-api-scripts/README.md

 The  API uses REST and JSON, and these scripts use the commands `curl` and `jq` to manage data.

+These scripts are NOT authored by Gracenote.
+These scripts are independent implementations of the Gracenote free public API.
+These scripts are good for introductory learning, simple demonstrations, and generally getting up to speed with the API.
+These scripts are not intended to be production quality.

 See the [Gracenote Developer site and API Explorer tool](http://developer.tmsapi.com/io-docs)